 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The new standard is effective for fiscal years beginning after December 15, 2017 for public companies, and for fiscal years beginning after December 15, 2018, and interim periods beginning after December 15, 2019, for private companies.
 Early application is permitted.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 In March 2016, the FASB issued ASU 2016-08, which clarifies the implementation guidance on principal versus agent considerations.
-In April 2016, the FASB issued ASU 2016-10, which clarifies certain aspects of identifying performance obligations and licensing implementation guidance.
-In May 2016, the FASB issued ASU 2016-12, which relates to disclosures of remaining performance obligations, as well as other amendments to guidance on collectability, non-cash consideration and the presentation of sales and other similar taxes collected from customers.
+In April 2016, the FASB issued ASU 2016-12, which relates to disclosures of remaining performance obligations, as well as other amendments to guidance on collectability, non-cash consideration and the presentation of sales and other similar taxes collected from customers.
 In November 2018, the FASB issued ASU 2018-18, which clarifies when transactions between participants in a collaborative arrangement are within the scope of the FASB's revenue standard, Topic 606.

 The Company will adopt this standard using the modified retrospective method effective for the year ending December 31, 2019, which will be first presented on the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
 As an emerging growth company that elected to take advantage of the JOBS Act accounting election, the Company is not required to adopt the new revenue standard in the interim reporting periods for the year ending December 31, 2019, but rather for the fiscal year ending December 31, 2019 and then in the interim periods following the year of adoption.
 The Company also is not required, and intends not, to revise its 2019 interim periods which were and will be reported under ASC 605 in its fiscal year 2020 interim financial reporting.
-The Company continues to evaluate the impact of adoption of the new standard on its accounting policies, processes, and system requirements and has assigned internal resources, in addition to the engagement of third party service providers to assist in the evaluation.
-At this time, as it relates to product sales where the Company's revenue, the Company expects to continue to recognize the revenue upon completion of the procedure and authorization by the customer.
+The Company is finalizing its assessment of the impact of adopting this new standard on its accounting policies and processes.
+As it relates to product sales where the Company's sales representative delivers the product at the point of implantation at hospital or other medical facilities, which represents majority of the Company's revenue, the Company expects to continue to recognize the revenue upon completion of the procedure and authorization by the customer.
 As it relates to sale of products through distributors and hospitals where product is ordered in advance of the procedure, the Company expects to continue to recognize the revenue upon shipments to the customers.
 Additionally, the new standard requires the capitalization of costs to obtain a contract, primarily sales commissions, and amortization of these costs over the contract period or estimated customer life.
 The Company expects to continue expensing all sales commissions as incurred.